KennyPeanuts/CPOM_Flux/lab_notebook/analysis/CPOM_Flux_CN_Analysis.md

 * Code created 2 June 2015 - KF

+* Modified 12 Sept 2016 - KF - changed t-tests in %C to Kruskal tests to match the rest of the analyses.

 ## Purpose

 This code creates calculated variables for the C:N data from the CPOM Flux experiment and evaluates differences in the treatments